-Nuchal Translucency (NT) is a sonographic (imaging) phenomena, which represents the fluid filled area under the skin and at the back of the baby’s neck.
-NT is a non-specific (surrogate) marker of fetal well-being that may be increased in the case of trisomy 21 (Down’s syndrome), other chromosomal syndromes, fetal heart defects, or other structural anomalies.
+The nuchal translucency (NT) scan is a sonographic (imaging) phenomena, which measures the amount of fluid in the filled area under the skin and at the back of the baby’s neck.
+NT is a non-specific (surrogate) marker of fetal well-being that may be increased in the case of trisomy 21 (Down’s syndrome), Edward’s syndrome, Patau’s syndrome, fetal heart defects, or other structural anomalies.

-If the baby is found to have only an increased NT without any other chromosomal or genetic anomalies, it is believed that the nuchal fluid will resolve on its own and the child will be completely healthy.
+During the screening test, if the baby is found to have only an increased NT without any other genetic or chromosomal anomalies, it is believed that the nuchal fluid will resolve on its own and the child will be completely healthy.
 A small proportion of babies with an isolated increase in NT have genetic syndromes or anomalies, which are undetectable before birth.

 The NHS consider any NT thickness measurement below 3.5 mm to be normal.
-However, normal measurements do not rule out all anomalies for your baby but do indicate a lower chance of having a problem.
-More than 50% of babies with severe heart defects, 25% of babies with Down’s syndrome, and the majority of babies with other anomalies will have had a completely normal NT.
+However, normal measurements do not rule out all anomalies for your baby but do indicate a lower chance of having a chromosomal problem.
+More than 50% of babies with severe heart defects, 25% of babies with Down’s syndrome, and the majority of babies with other anomalies will have had a completely normal nuchal dating scan.

-In order to gain a better understanding of your baby’s well-being, we use advanced technology to perform an Early Fetal Scan, which is a thorough top-to-toe examination of the fetal anatomy.
+In order to gain a better understanding of your baby’s well-being, we use advanced technology to perform an early fetal scan, which is a thorough top-to-toe examination of the fetal anatomy.
 This allows us to exclude many fetal anomalies by having a closer look at the heart, spine, and brain, among other organs.
-Additionally, we use NIPT to assess the risk of trisomy 21 (Down’s Syndrome).
+Additionally, we use a nuchal translucency scan to assess the chance of trisomy 21 (Down’s syndrome).
 The combination of these approaches is a much more effective way to exclude anomalies than NT measurements alone.

 NT is an important non-specific marker of your baby’s well-being, where babies with an increased NT measurement require further evaluation.

-We routinely measure NT thickness during the Early Fetal Scan; however, we do not use this to calculate your baby’s risk of Trisomy 21 (Down’s Syndrome).
-Instead we use NIPT, which has a much higher detection rate and a lower false positive result compared to NT measurement.
+We routinely measure NT thickness during the early fetal scan; however, we do not use this to calculate your baby’s chances of having Trisomy 21 (Down’s syndrome).
+Instead, we use NIPT, which has a much higher detection rate and a lower false positive rate compared to NT measurement.

-Alternatively, we use 3.5 mm (NT thickness) as a cut-off for the referral of expecting mothers to a Fetal Medicine Unit for further counselling in accordance to NHS guidelines.
+Alternatively, we use 3.5 mm (NT thickness) as a cut-off for the referral of expecting mothers to a fetal medicine unit for further counselling in accordance with NHS guidelines.

 About 8-10 years ago, we were actively involved training medical professionals (doctors and sonographers) in performing the NT assessment.
 As a part of this program, we had created training videos that have been uploaded to YouTube.
 Overtime, these videos have become one of the most popular NT videos with nearly 700,000 views.